agnidasgupta/Truck_stops/duration_minutes_short_report.md

-# Short report: predicting `duration_minutes` from the attached truck-stop CSV
+# Short report: predicting `duration_minutes` from existing truck-stop data

 ## What was modeled

-The attached CSV contains **2,910 truck-stop records** and **17 raw columns**.
+The truckstop CSV contains **2,910 truck-stop records** and **17 raw columns**.
-For the vegetation-cutting use case, I treated `duration_minutes` as the regression target and filtered the data to the two **productive stop types**:
+For the vegetation-cutting use case, `duration_minutes` was treated as the regression target and filtered the data to the two **productive stop types**:

 - `work`
 - `recurring_site`

-This leaves **2,472 stops** for modeling.
-I excluded `traffic` and `lunch` because those stops do not represent vegetation-cutting productivity.
+This leaves **2,472 stops** for modeling. `traffic` and `lunch` were excluded because those stops do not represent vegetation-cutting productivity.

 ## Important limitation